 The Sax Strategic Plan has two stated objectives.
-By June 2023, we aim to:
+By June 2024, we aim to:

-1) Have a greater impact on health and wellbeing and on the use of research in policies, programs and services.
+1) Increase our impact on the use of research in policies, programs and services that effect health and well-being.

 Our goal is to be more effective in achieving our mission.
 Specifically, we aim to have: